A Conference in memory of Prof. C V Seshadri.

 Theme - 5:

-The Conference would have both invited and contributed papers on the themes given above.
-To contribute a paper, a detailed abstract of about 200 words may be emailed to us latest by 30th Nov.
-2017.
-Result of selection will be intimated by email by 10th Dec.
-2017, and final version of the selected paper is to be submitted by 15th January 2018.
-Travel and local hospitality support would be available to a limited number of contributing authors.
+The Conference would have both invited and contributed presentations on the themes given above, and could take the form of papers, talks, panel discussions, etc. To make a contribution , a detailed abstract of about 200 words may be emailed to us latest by 10th January 2018, and the result of selection will be intimated by email by 15th January 2018.
+The final version of the selected material wherever relevant is to be submitted by 30th January 2018.
+Travel and local hospitality support would be available to a limited number of contributing authors on request.

 Participants can also register and attend the conference without submitting a paper, but subject to a selection process based on their CV and prior work.